Monday, July 28, 2008

 Sympathizer: one who alleviates the suffering of others in the church.
 This is a mercy ministry.
 Everyone in the family of God is expected to show mercy to the family of God, sympathizers do so at an exemplary, Spirit-inspired level.
 (Romans 12:6-8)

 Miracle Worker: one who exerts supernatural power.
-Everyone in the body of Christ can move in the supernatural, this gift does so on a marked, consistent basis with out any necessary connection to preaching.
+Everyone in the body of Christ can move in the supernatural, this gift does so on a marked, consistent basis without any necessary connection to preaching.
 (1 Corinthians 12:28)

 Healer: one who heals the sick.
 Everyone in the body of Christ can pray for the sick, anyone in the body can be used by God to bring a miraculous healing to someone who is sick, but the healer ministers this wonder on a consistent basis without any necessary connection to preaching.
 (1 Corinthians 12:28)

 Helper: one who addresses the petitions of the needy.
 Everyone in the body should respond to the needs of their brothers and sisters, but some are enabled to do so in a particularly dedicated fashion.
 This may seem a replication of the gift of giver, but I think it involves more than substance and sustenance.
 Though this ministration is part of the duties entailed in the office of Deacon (as with the server), the gift is functional whereas the office is supervisory.
-Possessing this gift doesn't mean one will stand in that office (1 Corinthians 12:28)
+Possessing this gift doesn't mean one will hold that office (1 Corinthians 12:28)

 Leader: one who steers and superintends the church.
 The offices of Elder (overall oversight) and Deacon (service supervision) are the actual supervisory positions in a church, but their biblical descriptions do not necessarily specify what gifts one must possess in order to serve in them.
 In its formative stages, a church will be supervised by its apostle; thereafter, it may be supervised by some other gift acting in the office of Elder.
 The qualifications for that office specify functionally that an elder be instructive, but that is not quite the same as saying the elder must be gifted as a teacher.
 I could see the possibility of someone being gifted as a leader, capable of passing on effective instruction, but not gifted as a teacher, or any other speaking gift for that matter.
 What that implies in regards to the concept of church leadership vested in a plurality of elders I'll leave to you.
 (Romans 12:6-8 [governs], I Corinthians 12:28 [administration])

 One could debate the way I condensed this number and these particular gifts from the stew of the three passages we have been discussing.
 Since all of the lists are representative and none is exhaustive, the possibility exists that there could be gifts that are not found in any of these lists.
 I don't think that's true, but I can't prove it.
-Someone could see the cross referencing differently than I have as well.
+Someone could see the cross-referencing differently than I have as well.
 Regardless, what we all should be able to agree to is that God intends each of us to express the gift he's placed within us, and whatever your gift, God has given you the manifestation of the Holy Spirit for the benefit of all.
 I hope this series helps you express both.